apache/incubator-nlpcraft/nlpcraft/src/main/python/ctxword/README.md

 To start 'ctxword' module REST server:
  * `$ cd nlpcraft/src/main/python/ctxword`
  * `$ bin/start_server.{sh|cmd}`

+##### IMPORTANT

+Please change the following line in the `bin/start_server.{sh|cmd}` file above to the path of your `conda.sh` file.

+By default, it points to `~/miniconda3/etc/profile.d/conda.sh`

+Line you need to change:

+`source <enter-your-path>/miniconda3/etc/profile.d/conda.sh`

+*'miniconda' is for example purposes.
+This could be in your 'anaconda folder (if you use anaconda instead of miniconda).*

-NOTE: on the 1st start the server will try to load compressed BERT model which is not yet available.
+NOTE: On the first start the server will try to load compressed BERT model which is not yet available.
 It will then download this library and compress it which will take a several minutes and may require 10 GB+ of available memory.
 Subsequent starts will skip this step, and the server will start much faster.